Don’t Be Afraid to Get Answers

 The two main types of hair transplant procedures are FUT and FUE.
 Each comes with advantages and disadvantages.
-For example, FUE doesn’t leave any scar at the donor site, whereas FUT is usually less expensive.
-Your surgeon will be able to discuss all the pros and cons of each procedure with you.
+For example, FUE doesn’t leave a scar at the donor site, whereas FUT (strip surgery) is usually less expensive.
+Your surgeon should be willing and able to discuss the pros and cons of each procedure with you.
 It is not unreasonable to ask about the viability of both options – and you should feel comfortable with the response.

 Should I use medication after the procedure?

-If your hair loss is very mild, it might not be necessary for you to take hair loss medications, such as finasteride and minoxidil.
-However, if your MPB is more aggressive and you want to maintain the results of your hair transplant, we usually suggest you start some form of treatment.
+If your hair loss is very mild, it might not be necessary for you to take hair loss medications, such as finasteride or minoxidil.
+However, if your hair loss is more aggressive and you are looking to maintain the results of your hair transplant, we usually suggest you start some form of at home treatment.

 Are hair transplants painful?

 It’s a very understandable concern.
-If you’ve ever seen pictures of a hair transplant procedure being carried out then you’ve probably noticed that patients have little red dots all over their scalp that look like they’d be quite painful.
+If you’ve ever seen pictures of a hair transplant procedure being carried out then you’ve probably noticed that patients have little red dots all over their scalp that look like they might be painful.

 However, the truth is that a hair transplant is not that painful at all.

-So that the procedure can be carried out without any pain or discomfort, you are given a local anesthetic to numb your scalp before any hair is extracted.
-Once this has taken effect, you won’t feel any pain when the hair is being extracted and implanted.
+In order to minimize the patient’s discomfort, you are given a local anesthetic to numb your scalp before any hair is extracted.
+Once this anesthetic has taken effect, you won’t feel any scalp pain while the hair is being extracted nor when it is implanted.
 In this sense, it’s very similar to a trip to the dentist.

 The anesthetic is a tiny part of the procedure.
-Once it’s done then you won’t have to worry about any pain or discomfort for the rest of the procedure.
+Once it’s administered – you can relax for the rest of the procedure.

 Why Are Hair Transplants so Expensive?